 - To provide children with a safe and secure place to come and receive spiritual and emotional/psychological support through a Christ-centered program.

-- To provide children with tutoring and assistance with their school work, and to ensure that they are completing their school assignments and homework properly.
+- To provide children with tutoring and assistance with their school work, as well as enrichment programs in the areas of English, Life Skills, Arts and Crafts, Gardening, and Hygiene.

 - To provide children with a healthy meal.